Msunduzi Local Municipality

-corridor and the Greytown Road corridor to the north, a tourist route to Drakensberg and Kokstad Road to the south.
+corridor and the Greytown Road corridor to the north, a tourist route to the Drakensberg, and Kokstad Road to the south.

-The city of Pietermaritzburg is a provincial and national centre of educational excellence.
+The city of Pietermaritzburg is a provincial and national centre of education.
 Pietermaritzburg is a seat of the University of KwaZulu-Natal and is home to several other institutions of higher learning.
 In addition, Pietermaritzburg is home to a host of private and government-owned institutions of primary and secondary education.
-(See Educational Institutions of Pietermaritzburg.)

 Politics

 The Msunduzi Local Municipality council consists of eighty-one members elected by mixed-member proportional representation.
 Forty-one councillors are elected by first-past-the-post voting in forty-one wards, while the remaining forty are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the African National Congress (ANC) lost its majority, obtaining a plurality of forty seats.
 The following table shows the results of the election.